Baking macarons is one of the most difficult recipes to master. Our professional macaron recipe will help guide you to make Italian method macarons.

 - Place 55g egg whites in a stand mixer and mix on high speed.

-- Place water and sugar in a saucepan on medium heat and attach a candy thermometer to the saucepan to measure the temperature.
+- Place 38g of water and 150g of sugar in a saucepan on medium heat and attach a candy thermometer to the saucepan to measure the temperature.

 - Add sifted and measured almond flour and icing sugar.
 Mix until fully combined.
 It should feel like a paste when it's completely mixed.

-- Add 1/2 meringue to the bowl.
-Mix the meringue until it's completely mixed in.
-Scrape the bottom and sides of the bowl to mix everything together.
+- Add 1/2 of the meringue to the mixing bowl.
+Scrape the bottom and sides of the bowl to mix the almond paste with the meringue using a wooden spoon.

 - Add the rest of the meringue to the bowl.
 Mix until it's full combined.
 Continue mixing the macaron batter a little more, a few more turns.
 It should flow like lava when you lift your spoon.
 The batter should be glossy and less grainy than when you began mixing.